 Role of leverage

 Initial Public Offerings and Trade Sales

 Prof. Dr. Uwe Walz holds the Chair of Industrial Organization at Goethe University, and is co-Director of the PhD Program in Economics.
-Uwe Walz received his Ph.D. in economics from the University of Tübingen in 1991 and completed his habilitation at the University of Mannheim in 1995.
+Uwe received his Ph.D. in economics from the University of Tübingen in 1991 and completed his habilitation at the University of Mannheim in 1995.
 Prior to joining the faculty of Goethe University in October 2002 he was a Professor of Economics at the University of Bochum (1995-1997) and at the University of Tübingen (1997-2002).
 Furthermore, he was a visiting research fellow at the London School of Economics and at the University of California at Berkeley.
-Prof. Walz is Director of the research program “Entrepreneurial Finance” at the Center for Financial Studies (CFS) and research professor at the center for European Economic Research (ZEW).
-His main current research focuses on private equity, entrepreneurial finance and contract theory as well as on the economics of network industries.
-Prof. Walz has published widely in international journals, most recently on venture capital topics and organizational design.
+Uwe is one of three founding directors of the Leibniz Institute for Financial Research SAFE (Sustainable Architecture for Finance in Europe) and research professor at the center for European Economic Research (ZEW).
+His current research focuses on private equity, entrepreneurial finance and contract theory as well as on the economics of network industries.
+Uwe has published widely in international journals, most recently on venture capital topics and organizational design.
 His work has appeared in journals such as the Journal of Corporate Finance, the Journal of Financial Intermediation, the Journal of International Economics, the European Economic Review, and the Journal of Public Economics.
 Uwe won ‘GBS Excellence in Teaching’ awards in the Duke Goethe Executive MBA program and in the Executive Master in Finance and Accounting program.

 Course materials will be provided in electronic form.

 Campus Westend of Goethe University Frankfurt.